Whole30 + Keto Rosemary Almond Crusted Chicken

 - 4 sprigs of fresh rosemary, stems removed

 - 1 medium shallot, minced (could sub half a small onion)

-- 1 cup panko bread crumbs
+- 1 cup pork panko

 - 1 teaspoon salt

-- 1 cup all purpose flour
+- 1 cup almond flour

 - 3 large eggs, beaten